3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 * `resources` creates routes using a combination of REST and Rails conventions.
 It assumes properly named controllers -- in this case, `artists_controller.rb` and `songs_controller.rb` -- and actions.

-Review the output of `rake routes`.
+Review the output of `rails routes`.

 ## Nested Resources (15 min)